-If you find yourself needing to decline a job offer, be smart and don’t burn bridges with the company.
+If you find yourself needing to decline a job offer, it’s always best to be polite and appreciative so you don’t burn bridges with the employer.

-Knowing how to politely decline a job offer lets you save face and help maintain a good relationship with the company, in case you want to be hired by them at a later time or use network with employees there.
+Knowing how to respectfully decline a job offer helps you maintain a good relationship with the company in case you want to work with them at a later time or network with employees there.

-Check out our tips and examples below to ensure you know the best way to decline a job offer graciously.
+Check out our examples and expert advice below to ensure you know the best way to decline a job offer graciously.

-How to decline a job offer for a different position
+How to decline a job offer because you accepted a different position

 How to decline a job offer for personal reasons